Eng-Mahmoud-Desouky/weather_app/README.md

-# 🔐 Authentication Feature - Flutter App
+# 🔐 Authentication Feature - Wheather App

 This is the implementation of the **Authentication Feature** for the summer internship task using: